abinit/abinit/doc/tutorial/dmft_triqs.md

 plot shows how much of a given angular character (like $s$, $p$, or $d$) each Kohn-Sham wavefunction has for every band and $k$-point - the thicker the line, the stronger that orbital's contribution.

-Go to the tutorial input directory and make a new working folder:
+Go to the tutorial input directory, make a new working folder, and copy the first input file:

 ```sh
 cd $ABI_TESTS/tutoparal/Input